Updated June 8, 2023

 Threading Text in InDesign

-Before InDesign introduced the Threading Text feature, playing with text is a huge task which needs numerous type frames.
-With threading text, Indesign links text frames and allows the text to flow from one frame to another as soon as the former frame is filled.
-The process is controlled manually by drawing the following text frames in the shapes and sizes as required by the designer.
+Before InDesign introduced the Threading Text feature, playing with text was a huge task requiring numerous type frames.
+With threading text, Indesign links text frames and allows the text to flow from one frame to another as soon as the former is filled.
+The process is controlled manually by drawing the following text frames in the shapes and sizes required by the designer.